marcocesarato/nft-marketplace/README.md

 -   [Moralis](https://moralis.io/) Account
 -   [WebXR API Emulator](https://blog.mozvr.com/webxr-emulator-extension/) _(optional)_

-### Background informations
+### Web3 Concepts

-If you are new in the blockchain world and you need more background information about read this page.
+If you are new in the blockchain world, and you need more background information about read this page.

 **[Go to the page >](./docs/infos.md)**